 Their indoor classes are filmed in professional studios and are of high quality too.
 I wish music was incorporated into the classes rather than a background component, but with the wide range of stations they offer, you’re sure to find the music you like.

 On top of getting guidance and exploring areas around the globe with top-notch trainers, iFit also has some tech features that we appreciate.
 Their AutoAdjust technology lets you follow along with the instructor throughout the class.
 So, when they give the cue to incline or are moving over a landscape that’s uphill, the treadmill will adjust to that grade.
 This makes it so you don’t have to worry about changing the levels yourself, you can simply focus on your workout.

-You can of course bypass this and manually adjust the treadmill whenever you need to, too.
+You can bypass this and manually adjust the treadmill whenever you need to, too.
 This makes the NordicTrack EXP 14i treadmill very interactive just like the other iFit machines that we’ve tested.

-We are a little disappointed that the SmartBeat Forearm heart rate monitor is sold separately, however, this is also the case with other NordicTrack treadmills.
+We are a little disappointed that the SmartBeat Forearm heart rate monitor is sold separately, however, this is also the case with other NordicTrack treadmills, as well as some treadmills from other brands.
 The ActivePulse heart rate training feature is designed to keep your heart rate at a certain level by adjusting the treadmill to match that intensity.
 Heart rate training is an effective tool to help avoid overtraining and add variety to your workouts.
 We wish that the monitor was included with the NordicTrack EXP 14i Treadmill.